grace154/BLUEPRINT-DESIGNS/README.md

 ## Visual Style

 - **Color Palette**: Utilize a clean and minimal color scheme with a focus on whitespace.
-- **Typography**: Use clear, legible fonts with a hierarchy that emphasizes headings and body text.
+- **Typography**: Used clear, legible fonts with a hierarchy that emphasizes headings and body text.
-- **Shapes**: Incorporate rounded corners and subtle shadows to create a soft, approachable aesthetic.
+- **Shapes**: Incorporated rounded corners and subtle shadows to create a soft, approachable aesthetic.

 ## Layout

 - **Responsive Design**: Ensure layouts adapt seamlessly across devices using flexible grids and media queries.
-- **Section Structure**: Organize content into well-defined sections with appropriate spacing for clarity.
+- **Section Structure**: Organized content into well-defined sections with appropriate spacing for clarity.
-- **Consistent Spacing**: Maintain uniform padding and margins to create a balanced visual rhythm.
+- **Consistent Spacing**: Maintained uniform padding and margins to create a balanced visual rhythm.

 ## Components